brillout/awesome-react-components/README.md

 # React Components & Libraries

 - Know of a great React component not on this list?
 Please PR.
+  - List the component alphabetically.
+  - Reference it only once.
+  - Describe it succinctly, sufficiently, and without flair.
+  - If available, please also include a direct link to a demo site.
-Ideally please also include a direct link to a demo, too.
+  - If available, please also include a direct link to a separate docs site.
 - Know of a derelict React component that _is_ on this list?
-Please PR and suggest removals.
+Please PR with removals.

+Here's how your listing should appear:

+- [React](https://github.com/facebook/react) - [demo](https://reactjs.org/) - [docs](https://reactjs.org/docs/getting-started.html) - A declarative, efficient, and flexible JavaScript library for building user interfaces.

 #### Contents